BrennanB/quartz/content/2023 Charged Up.md

 # Game Overview

+## Successful Robot Archetypes

+There was a large variety of successful robot archetypes.
+Stationary tilted elevators, variety of multi joint arms, tilting elevators, horizontal and vertical [[elevator]] combos.
+All types of robot archetypes were viable at the highest level, and teams executed a variety of robots very well.
 ## High Level Strategic Overview

 2023 for most of the season was a 3 offensive robot game.
 Generally this was due to the limited effectiveness of defense with how many protected zones there were.
 Generally teams would place cubes in the hybrid nodes as they were a bit easier to work with.
 Triple balances in [[endgame]] were basically required in [[Eliminations|playoffs]].